WORDS BY JOSEPH FURNESS

 Minimalism and elegance go hand in hand.
 Case in point: the Saint Laurent Court Classic sneaker.
 Constructed with first-rate leather and a slip-resistant rubber sole, these sophisticated sneaks are equipped to tackle any urban terrain you tread.
 Plus, they look mighty damn fine.

 The Fila Disruptor may’ve tarnished the reputation of Fila sneakers to a certain extent (apologies to those Disruptor fans out there), but the Fila Arcade Low always has been – and always will be – one of our favorite classic sneakers.
 Why?
 It’s refined, affordable and completely unproblematic.
+If we could marry it, we probably would.

 Ever since Teddy Santis – founder of Aimé Leon Dore – revived the 550 as part of his collaboration with New Balance, the ‘80s basketball silhouette has been considered a must-have by sneakerheads and style connoisseurs alike.
 Grab yours today, and you’ll find yourself reaching for them before every outing.
 Seriously, we find it hard to take them off.